awesomerank/awesomerank.github.io/index.md

 - [Ledger ★4](lists/sfischer13/awesome-ledger.md) - Double-entry accounting on the command-line.
 - [Uncopyright ★148](lists/johnjago/awesome-uncopyright.md) - Public domain works.
 - [Crypto Currency Tools & Algorithms ★1911](lists/kennethreitz/awesome-coins.md) — Digital currency where encryption is used to regulate the generation of units and verify transfers.
+- [Open Source Supporters ★63](lists/zachflower/awesome-open-source-supporters.md) - Companies that offer their tools and services for free to open source projects.
+- [Design Principles ★11](lists/robinstickel/awesome-design-principles.md) - Create better and more consistent designs and experiences.

 ## License